sofiareis/renew/README.md

-# ✿ Renew ✿
+# Renew
-In light of the war in Ukraine in 2022, millions of Ukrainians have fled to neighboring countries into a frightening and uncertain future.
-Renew is meant to help refugees in similar situations as they navigate life in a new, unfamiliar country.
+A mobile app meant to help refugees as they navigate life in a new and unfamiliar country.

 Submitted to NwPlus cmd-f Hackathon 2022